 Mr. Lower graduated with a B.A. in economics from Antioch College in 1976, and received his law degree from Northeastern University School of Law in 1983.
 (Term expires 2015)

-Kenneth J. Munnelly was general counsel of the New York State Workers' Compensation Board from 2008 to 2013, responsible for the day-to-day legal operations of the Board and a staff of approximately 150 attorneys including all law judges, the Administrative Review Division and the Legal Affairs Division, which reviews full board applications, as well as the Litigation Unit.
+Kenneth J. Munnelly is the Vice Chair of the Board.
+He was the former general counsel of the New York State Workers' Compensation Board from 2008 to 2013, responsible for the day-to-day legal operations of the Board and a staff of approximately 150 attorneys including all law judges, the Administrative Review Division and the Legal Affairs Division, which reviews full board applications, as well as the Litigation Unit.

 Mr. Munnelly also worked in the New York State Assembly for 21 legislative sessions.
 He served as counsel to the Assembly Local Governments committee as well as the Speaker's counsel to the Judiciary Committee from 1986 to 1993.
 In 1994, Mr. Munnelly was named First Deputy Attorney General by Attorney General Oliver Koppell.